VIRTUAL-K4MI-CLUB/Master/Boss.md

 Basicly,
-I am able to create any necessary digital assets so long as it belongs within my dream.
+I am able to create any necessary digital assets so long as they belong within my dream.

 Within the multiverse my mind is unchained,